Google Tag Manager

 Install with Google Tag Manager

 Add bug reporting to any website without touching code.
-Perfect for WordPress, Webflow, Squarespace, Wix, and Shopify.
+Great for WordPress, Webflow, Squarespace, Wix, Shopify, and HubSpot.

 Quick Summary